isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

         }
     ]

-Second option is to create custom file in ``.../share/kea/api`` and define access type of a custom command.
+The second method is to create a custom file in ``.../share/kea/api`` and define the access type of the custom command(s).

-It's possible also to redefine existing command by removing it's definition file from ``.../share/kea/api`` and define it in global ``commands`` parameter:
+It is also possible to redefine existing an command by removing its definition file from ``.../share/kea/api`` and defining it in the ``commands`` global parameter:

 .. code-block:: javascript